 Climate Action NOW!

-Our aim is to make it easy for other grandparents (and other senior citizens) to do this too.
-Understanding that for many of us some of the usual protest actions such as rallies in the city may be too hard for reasons of age or health, we have devised this easy way for grandparents to continue pressure for political action without leaving home!
+They formed Grandparents for Climate Action Now (Grandparents CAN) and – understanding that for many grandparents some of the usual protest actions such as rallies in the city might be too hard for reasons of age or health – they devised this easy way for grandparents to continue pressure for political action without leaving home!

-Simply enter your email address below to subscribe, and you will be sent a weekly suggestion of an action you could take to help add to the growing pressure from many other sections of the Australian community.
+Simply enter your email address below, and you will be sent a weekly suggestion of an action you can take from your phone or computer with just a click.